Marno van der Maas

 Creating a future of secure and private computing.

 At the University of Cambridge, I work in the Computer Architecture Group.
-I contributed to the Capability Hardware Enhanced RISC Instructions: CHERI Instruction-Set Architecture (Version 7); you can also find a more recent press release here.
+I contributed to the Capability Hardware Enhanced RISC Instructions: CHERI Instruction-Set Architecture (Version 7) and (Version 8); you can also find a press release here.